 Use our Google calendar to view current ongoing & upcoming events.

 Helen is a third year Civil Engineering student at San Jose State University and an active member of the Engineering Ambassadors Program who loves to inspire K-12 students to pursue STEM careers (Science Technology Engineering and Mathematics).
 She enjoys food events, cultural performances, and going to new and exciting places.
 Going onto her second term as Secretary, her goals are to get the diverse SJSU campus on board with EWB-SJSU and continue to punctually keep all members informed of upcoming events and meetings.
-(The above picture is of her saving food from being thrown away, as it is her duty).

 Timothy is a fourth year Civil Engineering major who will graduate in spring 2014 with a focus on water resources and environmental studies.
 Tim was a part of the initial investigatory team to Ecuador and is thrilled to be involved with the organization.
 He is also involved in the SJSU student chapters of AWWA, ASCE and EERI and has experience collecting environmental samples from contaminated sites working for a private consulting firm.

 I am a second year student pursuing a degree in Civil Engineering with a concentration in Environmental Engineering and a minor in Mathematics.
 My academic interest in sustainability and green engineering coincide with my goals as a member of EWB-SJSU.
 As the Social Events Coordinator for EWB-SJSU, I plan to extend our chapter's helping hand to the local community by organizing volunteering opportunities.

 I am a junior electrical engineering student.
 I joined EWB because I wanted something that fulfilled my need to help my community and other communities globally.
 As an engineer, I feared getting too caught up in filling out my resume and not acting on my genuine interests.
 Therefore, I joined this organization and am fully enjoying it!